IgorStojadinovic/Node-Authentication-Backend/README.md

 ## Setup

-To run this project, install it locally using npm or on github codespaces:
+To run this project, install it locally using npm or on GitHub Codespaces:

 ```
-Create a new codespace
 $ npm install
 $ npm start
 ```